denoland/docs/runtime/fundamentals/testing.md

 ### Exported items are automatically imported

-Looking at the generated test code above carefully, you will notice that it includes the `import` statement to import the `add` fucntion even though the original code block does not have it.
-Briefly, all items imported from the module being documented are automatically imported into the generated test code with the same name.
+Looking at the generated test code above, you will notice that it includes the `import` statement to import the `add` function even though the original code block does not have it.
+When documenting a module, any items exported from the module are automatically included in the generated test code using the same name.

 Let's say we have the following module: